Multi-Threading in Python Web Scraping

 What to Know Before You Start

-Python's concurrent.futures module makes managing threads straightforward.
+Python's concurrent.futures the module makes managing threads straightforward.
 Below is a simple example to get started:

 from concurrent.futures import ThreadPoolExecutor